pulumi/docs/content/blog/celebrating-20k-stars/index.md

 # of the content of the post, which is useful for targeting search results or
 # social-media previews.
 This field is required or the build will fail the
 # linter test.
 Max length is 160 characters.
-meta_desc: "Pulumi Celebrates 20,000 Stars on GitHub!
-Our open-source project has reached an incredible milestone, thanks to the unwavering support of our global developer community.
-Discover how Pulumi has transformed cloud infrastructure management with 4,400+ contributors, 75,000+ pull requests, and over 100 million downloads.
-Explore our journey, key features, and future roadmap today."
+meta_desc: "Pulumi celebrates 20,000 stars on GitHub!
+We couldn't have reached this incredible milestone without y'all.
+Over the last 7 years, the project has had 4,400+ contributors, 75,000+ pull requests, and over 100 million downloads.
+Check out a quick recap of the journey, key futures, and future roadmap."
+social_media: "We just past 20k stars on GitHub!
+We couldn't have reached this incredible milestone without y'all.
+Read a quick recap of the journey and key features"
 meta_image: meta.png
 authors:
     - aaron-kao